Nukepayload2/Nukepayload2.Csv/README.md

 ## VB and C# model Code generator (Preview)
 1. Clone this repo.
-2. Make sure .NET Core 2.x SDK is installed.
+2. Make sure .NET Core 2.x or higher SDK is installed.
 3. Open cmd or bash in cloned code's root directory.
 4. Go the ModelGenerator directory `cd Nukepayload2.Csv.ModelGenerator`
 5. Build the project `dotnet build Nukepayload2.Csv.ModelGenerator.vbproj`
-6. To see help, execute `dotnet run bin\Debug\netcoreapp2.0\Nukepayload2.Csv.ModelGenerator.dll` (Change \ to / on Linux) .
+6. To see help, execute `dotnet run Nukepayload2.Csv.ModelGenerator.dll` (Change \ to / on Linux) .

 ## What is next?
 - [Prototyping] Column-oriented storage for loading huge csv file.